angular/angular/aio/content/guide/universal.md

     * `entryModule` - the root module of the app, expressed as **path/to/file#ClassName**.
     * `skipMetadataEmit` - set to `true` because you don't need metadata in the bundled application

-Create a `tsconfig-uni.json` file in the project rood directory by copying your `tsconfig.json` and applying the changes described above.
+Create a `tsconfig-uni.json` file in the project root directory by copying your `tsconfig.json` and applying the changes described above.
 It should look like this:

 <code-example path="universal/tsconfig-uni.json" title="tsconfig-uni.json">
 </code-example>